Roasted Vegetable Hash

 This post may contain affiliate or sponsored links.
 Please read our disclosure policy.

-Roasted Vegetable Hash is what is sounds like.
+- Roasted Vegetable Hash is what it sounds like.
 It’s a bunch of vegetables roasted…in the form of hash.
+It’s savory and delicious!
+They are a fun twist on typical Roasted Vegetables.

-Using your food processor (our recommended one here), shred all of those veggies, toss with olive oil, salt, and pepper, and then spread them out on baking sheets.
+Using your food processor, shred all of those veggies, toss with olive oil, salt, and pepper, and then spread them out on baking sheets.

 Bake them at 425°F for 15-20 minutes or until hash is crisp and starting to burn a tad.